CambriaSolutions/chatbot-template/hosting/analytics/README.md

 - Duration of each conversation.
 - Topics discussed more frequently.
 - At what point users leave the conversation.
+- How often are support requests created.
+- Percentage of conversations that contain support requests.
 - Number of errors occurring.

 ## Available Scripts